SebastiaanJohn/knn-memory-clipcap/blogpost.md

 # Experimental details
 The foundational model was initially pre-trained on the COCO dataset throughout ten epochs.
 This process was carried out by replicating the parameters used in ClipCap.
 Specifically, we utilized a batch size of 40, a prefix dimension of 512, and a prefix length of 10.
 The learning rate for this phase was set at 2e-5, and we implemented an AdamW optimizer to regulate the training process.

-Following this pre-training phase, we fine-tuned the baseline and the Memorizing Transformer enhanced models.
+Following this pre-training phase, we fine-tuned the baseline and Memorizing Transformer-enhanced models.
 The fine-tuning was executed on the ActivityNet Captions dataset, again over ten epochs, while maintaining the same parameters as in the pre-training stage.
 This step ensured that the models effectively adapted to the specific requirements of the video captioning task.

 Our model selection was guided by the validation loss, with the best-performing model based on this criterion chosen for further evaluation.
 The training process for all models was conducted on a single M1 Max GPU to ensure uniform computational resources.
 Given the same pre-training conditions, the fine-tuning process allows us to observe how effectively our modification performs relative to the baseline.
 This strategy offers a fair and accurate comparison of both models' performance on the video captioning task.